 }

-SARIF resource file with rule metadata

-This sample demonstrates the use of SARIF for exporting a tool's rule metadata.
-The file conforms to the SARIF resource file format (§3.11.7.5) and contains rule metadata for the language specified by tool.language (§3.18.15).

-{

-"version": "2.0.0",

-"runs": [

-{

-"tool": {

-"driver": {

-"name": "BinaryAnalyzer"

-},

-"language": "en-US"

-},

-"resources": {

-"rules": [

-{

-"id": "BA2006",

-"name": {

-"text": "BuildWithSecureTools"

-},

-"shortDescription": {

-"text": "Application code should be compiled with

-the most up-to-date tool sets."

-},

-"fullDescription": {

-"text": "Application code should be compiled with

-the most up-to-date tool sets.
-The latest

-version is 2.2."

-},

-"messageStrings": {

-"Error_BadModule": {

-"text": "built with {0} compiler version {1} (Front end version {2})"

-},

-"Pass": {

-"text": "{0} was built with tools that satisfy configured policy."

-},

-"Error": {

-"text": "{0} was compiled with one or tools that do not

-satisfy configured policy."

-},

-"NotApplicable_InvalidMetadata": {

-"text": "{0} was not evaluated for check '{1}'."

-}

-},

-"configuration": {

-"defaultLevel": "warning"

-},

-"helpUri": "http://www.example.com/tools/BinaryAnalyzer/rules/BA2006"

-}

-]

-}

-}

-]

-}

 Comprehensive SARIF file

 The purpose of this example is to demonstrate the usage of as many SARIF elements as possible.
 Not all elements are shown, because some are mutually exclusive.

 Because the purpose is to present as many elements as possibly, the file as a whole does not represent best practices for SARIF usage, nor does it represent the output of a single, coherent analysis.
 For example, the result presented in the file involves a runtime exception, but at the same time it is marked as suppressedExternally (to demonstrate the result.suppressionStates property), which is unrealistic.